wintermute-core/k8s-service/test/README.md

 [Terratest](https://github.com/gruntwork-io/terratest).
 While "template tests" do not need any infrastructure, the "integration tests" deploy the charts to a Kubernetes cluster.

+## CI/CD Testing Strategy

+**Note**: As of the GitHub Actions migration, these comprehensive Go tests are **not automatically run in CI/CD pipelines**.
+The CI uses lightweight `helm lint` and `helm template` validation for fast PR feedback (~1-2 minutes).

+These tests are preserved for:
+- Local development and thorough validation
+- Manual testing before major releases
+- Deep debugging of chart behavior
+- Ensuring compatibility across Kubernetes versions

+For automated CI validation, see `.github/workflows/pr-validation.yml` and `.github/workflows/release.yml`.

 ## WARNING WARNING WARNING